 One of the best reciprocity strategies is content marketing.

 Blogging is a great way to utilize the reciprocity principle, as you are essentially giving away value for free in the form of blog posts.
 The challenge is to focus on being genuinely useful to your audience.

-Gregory Ciotti’s Sparring Mind is a good example; it contains some of the most insightful articles on applied psychology in the workplace.
+Gregory Ciotti’s Sparring Mind is a good example of great content marketing; it contains some of the most insightful articles on applied psychology in the workplace.

-When your articles enable readers to yield results, they will be grateful to you, and are more likely to reciprocate by providing their email addresses for future blog updates.
+When your articles enable readers to yield results, they will be grteful to you and are more likely to reciprocate by providing their email addresses for future blog updates.
 They become valuable leads in your funnel.

 Copyblogger is another great example of content marketing.

 They provide a ton of free content: blog articles, ebooks, seminars, and webinars, which can be accessed with a free membership.